 Can I Defend Against Possession with Intent to Sell Charges in Florida?

 You have every right to defend against criminal charges, especially if you have been accused of possessing illicit substances with the intent to sell.
-You are innocent until you have been proven guilty, and the prosecutor must show you are guilty beyond a shadow of a doubt.
+You are innocent until you have been proven guilty, and the prosecutor must show you are guilty beyond a reasonable doubt.

 At Metcalf Falls, Criminal Defense Attorneys, P.A., we build strong defenses based on the facts of your case.
 Common defense strategies include: